Free 30-Day Returns + Lifetime Guarantee

 Jewelry shopping can be intimidating.
 That’s why we started Ask Holden, our blog where we answer your FAQs, break down scary industry lingo, and guide you in finding the perfect piece of jewelry.

 If you’re looking to buy a diamond, you may have some questions.
 Maybe you know about carat, but you aren’t sure what cut, color, and clarity mean when choosing a diamond.
 You may be wondering: how are diamonds graded anyway, and what distinguishes higher quality diamonds from lower quality ones?
-These four diamond characteristics are really most important to consider when purchasing a sizable stone 0.25 carats or higher (such as a center stone for a diamond engagement ring).
+These four diamond characteristics are really most important to consider when purchasing a stone that is 1 carat or greater (such as a center stone for a diamond engagement ring).
 For a stone of this size, you'll want to make sure to purchase a diamond that comes with a grading report from a reputable lab such as the Gemological Institute of America (GIA) or International Gemological Institute (IGI).
 For melee stones (stones that weigh less than 0.2 carats), you'll find that color and clarity are what's most important.
-These stones typically will not come with any type of grade reports or certifications due to their small size.
+These stones typically will not come with any type of grading reports or certifications due to their small size.

 Diamond cut grade is something that can only be determined by trained gemologists and is all about proportions.
 Poorly cut diamonds do not catch and refract light as effectively as well-cut diamonds.
 The ideal cut of a diamond is symmetrical and neither too shallow nor too deep.
 Diamonds are typically cut with lasers and polished with diamonds (since diamonds are known as the world’s hardest material, no other material can polish them!).
 As you can see in the diagram below, a well-cut diamond will refract and reflect light to give it the perfect sparkle.
 Keep in mind, diamond cut is different from diamond shape (pear, round, etc.).